 C. Jesus’ response: “Today salvation has come to this house, because this man, too, is a son of Abraham.”
 (NIV)

 Remember, the heart is the source of everything that you say and do.
 Once the heart is transformed your whole life becomes transformed.
 Jesus had never met Zacchaeus but he called him by his name.
 You may not know Jesus, but he knew you even before you were conceived in your mother’s womb.
 You are not here today because you came in search of Him.
 But he came in search of you.

-You are not a committed follower of Christ unless you repent about your past sin.
+You are not a committed follower of Christ unless you repent of your past sin.
 Repenting involves confessing your sin to Jesus and turning away from it.
 Zacchaeus paid back four times the amount to every person that he had cheated and gave half of his possessions to the poor as a sign of repentance.
 Today the church uses water baptism as a sign of repentance.
 Are you ready to believe, obey, repent, and be baptized?
 The bible says,

 “Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.”Mark 16:16 (NIV)